 What is the Great Michigan Read?

-The Michigan Humanities Council’s Great Michigan Read is a literary program for the entire state with a focus on a single book – Station Eleven by Emily St. John Mandel.
+The Michigan Humanities’s Great Michigan Read is a literary program for the entire state with a focus on a single book – Station Eleven by Emily St. John Mandel.

 - Program runs from August 2015 through May 2016